🚨 Scam Guide · 2026

 How to Avoid

-• Never accept drinks from strangers and never leave your drink unattended — get a new one if you stepped away
+• Never accept an opened drink from a stranger and never leave a drink unattended — order a fresh one if you stepped away.

 Scam #5